Wentao-Gao/Climate-Change-in-Data-Science/README.md

 - Finished Reshearch Proposal in 2023-10-05.
 - Finished My firsr conference paper for IJCAI in 2024-1-17.
+- Got rejected by IJCAI.

 ***Next step***

-- Thinking about how to combine causality and time series.
+- Thinking about domain adaptation in time sereis forecasting.
+- Review and revise the paper about ica and resubmit to ECAI or ICDM.

 ***Blog***